-The first hour of sunrise and the last hour of the sunset are special times for taking photographs.
+The first hour of sunrise and the last hour of the sunset are special times for taking photographs on a date.
 With this soft, golden light in the background, your subjects will be surrounded by a magical halo effect.
 You can also play with your camera settings to accentuate the lighting effects.

 Ditch the Viewfinder

 It can be difficult to take candid shots in natural or city settings when you are constantly looking through your camera’s viewfinder.
 Instead, try your hand at taking photos without even glancing at the viewfinder or the photos you are taking.
 Manually focus your camera at an appropriate range of your photography subjects.
 Then, put your camera on a strap around your neck and simply walk around, taking a short burst of photos.
 After you have taken a few, take a look at the shots you have captured, and then make any necessary adjustments to your camera’s position or focal settings.

 Taking the perfect silhouette shot is highly dependent upon the amount of light the sky is providing, if you are on a date.
 Make sure your camera’s flash is turned off.
 Then, look at the sky and select a bright spot away from the sun.
 Use this spot to take an exposure reading with your camera.
 This will result in more stunning silhouette shots, with your subject in the foreground and the sky in the background.